Richard Cassels: Leinster House (1745)

 The house was originally known as Kildare House after James Fitzgerald, the Earl of Kildare, who commissioned Cassels to build it between 1745 and 1747.
 Intended to be Dublin's grandest mansion, the result could not have disappointed Kildare.
 It is said that another Irish architect, James Hoban, later copied the facade of Leinster house for his design of the White House in Washington (although Castlecoole designed by James Wyatt bears a closer resemblance).
+Cassels name appears on the foundation stone of Leinster House, showing the esteem in which he was held.

 Rotunda Hospital (1757)

 Originally the main maternity hospital for Dublin, it was redesigned by Cassels who transformed it into a Palladian palace, complete with a rotunda which gives the hospital its name.

 Waterstown House, Westmeath

 Built for Gustavus Handcock-Temple in the 1740s, the house which was three stories over the basement and 7 bays wide, was built of brick with stone facing.
 Cassels work includes a pigeon house (which is almost identical to the Killiney Hill obelisk), walled gardens, a farmyard, and a grotto.
 The front facade was 7 bays wide and 3 storeys high over a basement.
 The house was abandoned in 1923.
 It was sold for scrap in 1928 at which time most of the house was dismantled.